 Sometimes, you have to tell employees exactly what they need to learn, like training on a new software the company is switching to.
 As much as possible, though, employees should be given the freedom to direct their own course of learning as long as it aligns with their role in the organization (and if it doesn’t, consider exploring other paths for them within the company).

 Of course, if you’re financially investing in employees’ continued learning, it’s reasonable to expect that there will be some payoff for the company.
-So, consider allowing employees to choose from a set of provided courses, instructional materials for learning paths, all of which are beneficial to the company in some way.
+So, consider allowing employees to choose from a set of provided courses, and instructional materials for learning paths, all of which are beneficial to the company in some way.

 4. Facilitate mentoring